CCBR/LOGAN/README.md

  * [<code>wgs-seek <b>run</b></code>](https://dnousome.github.io/wgs-seek/usage/run/): Run the WGS pipeline with your input files.

-WGS-seek is a comprehensive whole exome-sequencing pipeline following the Broad's set of best practices.
+WGS-seek is a comprehensive whole genome-sequencing pipeline following the Broad's set of best practices.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Nextflow<sup>2</sup>](https://nextflow.io/), a flexible and scalable workflow management system, to submit jobs to a cluster or cloud provider.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of FASTQ or BAM files and can be run locally on a compute instance, on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM.
 A hybrid approach ensures the pipeline is accessible to all users.